 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
 In the absence of benefit improvements, it should increase over time, until it reaches 100%.
-For the state employees, the funded ratio is 54.6% (decreased from 56.3% last year), while for teachers the ratio is 52.7% (decreased from 55.4% last year).
+For the state employees, the funded ratio is 57.5% (increased from 54.6% last year), while for teachers the ratio is 55.4% (increased from 52.7% last year).

-For the June 30, 2006 valuation, the employer contribution rate increased for state employees, from 20.77% to 21.13%, and for teachers, from 22.01% to 25.03%.
-For state employees, the change was principally due to the recognition of deferred asset losses from prior valuations.
-For teachers, the change was principally due to the changes in actuarial assumptions adopted by the Board in June of 2007, and due to the recognition of deferred asset losses.
+For the June 30, 2007 valuation, the employer contribution rate decreased for state employees, from 21.13% to 20.69%, and for teachers, from 25.03% to 23.88%.
+For both state employees and teachers, the changes were principally due to the recognition of deferred asset gains from prior valuations.